 • Two doubles teams finishing in the top-50 nationally.

 • Five ITA Regional Rookie of the Year recipients (2015: Tina Bokhua, Mountain Region; 2013: Dhany Quevedo, Mountain Region; 2012: Julyette Steur, Mountain Region; 2006: Monica Milewski, Central Region; 2004: Lynzee Kever, Central Region).

-• Three ITA Cissie Leary Award for Sportsmanship winners (2016: Nuria Ormeño Ruiz, Mountain Region; 2015: Julyette Steur, Mountain Region; 2013: Winde Janssens, Mountain Region; 2007: Gleisy Torres Torres, Central Region; 2005: Kendra Strandemo, Central Region).
+• Four ITA Cissie Leary Award for Sportsmanship winners (2016: Nuria Ormeño Ruiz, Mountain Region; 2015: Julyette Steur, Mountain Region; 2013: Winde Janssens, Mountain Region; 2007: Gleisy Torres Torres, Central Region; 2005: Kendra Strandemo, Central Region).

 • 2008 Colorado Professional Tennis Registry’s (PTR) Member of the Year.

 • In November 2006, Kenneally earned her most prestigious honor off the court being named the Intermountain Region USTA/ITA Community Service Award.
 One of 15 coaches honored for significant contributions in developing community-based tennis programs throughout the community.
 None bigger than spearheading, the Tennis Marathon for Breast Cancer event, which Kenneally has done for 11 straight years (through Summer 2015).
 The program has serviced the Boulder Community for 10-straight years, and raised over $135,000 for local families.
 All proceeds help the HealthLinks Foundation, a non-profit arm to HealthLinks Clinic, Inc., a therapeutic exercise and rehabilitation facility providing opportunities for healthy cancer survivorship and the Boulder Community Hospital Foundation.